-Here are ways on how to increase your motivation when you’re in a slump.
+Here are some tips on how to increase motivation when you’re in a slump.

-You won’t hear that much in the blogosphere where eyeballs mean dollars.
-But if you’ve stared at a computer screen for the last ten days, pause for a moment and change your surroundings.
+You won’t hear this much in the blogosphere where eyeballs mean dollars, but if you’ve stared at a computer screen for the last ten days, pause for a moment and change your surroundings.
 That work email or application can wait for a moment.
 Take your lunch to a park, or go for an urban hike.

-Listen to the sounds of nature.
-Smell the plants and flowers.
-Feel how the wilderness teems with life.
-Focus on being entirely in the present moment, and you’ll realize the world didn’t suddenly end in 2020.
+Listen to the sounds of nature, smell the plants and flowers, breath in fresh air, and feel how the wilderness teems with life.
+Focus on being entirely in the present moment, and you’ll realize the world didn’t suddenly end in the past year.

 2. Put Some Motivation in Your Ear

 If you’re stuck in a slump, I’ve found that all it takes is one rousing speech to change your mindset.
-Changing your mindset is a great way to increase your motivation.
+Changing your mindset is a great way to learn how to increase motivation.

 The right motivational content at the right time can transform your attitude.
-So, pop in your headphones, and do a Google search for “motivation.”
-There are thousands of speeches on YouTube, even mega-mixes of motivational speakers like Joel Osteen, Wayne Dyer, Les Brown, etc. TEDx has inspiring speeches by Dan Pink, Angela Duckworth, Tony Robbins, and more.
+Pop in your headphones, and do a Google search for “motivation.”
+There are thousands of speeches on YouTube, even mega-mixes of motivational speakers like Joel Osteen, Wayne Dyer, Les Brown, etc. TED has inspiring speeches by Dan Pink, Angela Duckworth, Tony Robbins, and more.